- Great Entry Level System

 Complete RO systems come with a holding tank that allows for the pure water to be stored when it’s not in use.
 This gives you more water to be able to dispense.
-Depending on the output and the size tank, systems can produce anywhere from 25-100 GPD.
-This is usually more than a typical home will need.

 Why Do I Need An RO System?

 Everyone can benefit from having an RO system in their home.
-Even if you feel like your tap water is not that bad, an RO system can give you better quality water then most bottled water.
+Even if you feel like your tap water is not that bad, an RO system can give you better quality water than most bottled water.
 Bottle water plants usually use filters, not high pressure reverse osmosis to clean the water.
 The result is the best water you can get, conveniently in your home kitchen sink.